Nuclear triad: Other nuclear delivery systems

-Nuclear delivery systems are not limited to those covered in the Nuclear Triad.
-Other methods of delivery could include orbital weapons, nuclear torpedo and hypersonic glide vehicles.
-The Outer Space Treaty bans these types of weapons from outer space.
-The treaty states that "the moon and other celestial bodies shall be used for peaceful purposes only" Although the treaty bans the use of nuclear weapons in space, the technology that is in space allows for potential military use.
-Both GPS and satellite technology can be used for military purposes, which are not the intended use for them.
-GPS can be used for missile and bomb direction and satellite technology can be used to gather information about other countries.
-The possibility of these technologies being utilized incorrectly increases the probability of a war conducted in space.
+Nuclear delivery systems are not limited to those covered in the nuclear triad.
+Other methods of delivery could include orbital weapons, nuclear torpedoes and hypersonic glide vehicles.
+The Outer Space Treaty bans these types of weapons from outer space, stating that "the moon and other celestial bodies shall be used for peaceful purposes only."
+Although the treaty bans the use of nuclear weapons in space, technology that has already been deployed legally to space could be used in support of Earth-based nuclear weapons.
+GPS and other satellite navigation systems can be used for missile and bomb guidance, and reconnaissance satellites can be used to gather intelligence about enemies and targets.
+The existence of military assets in space increases the probability of a space-based conflict.

 A nuclear torpedo is essentially a torpedo with a warhead attached to it.
 Russia is currently working on undersea nuclear torpedo, which is referred to as the Poseidon (Status-6), according to the Pentagon.
 This thermonuclear warhead has the potential to hit any United States coast and radioactively contaminate the coastal regions.
 The innovative missile is a concern to the United States, because there is potential for the missile to not be stopped by the country's ballistic missile defenses.
 Initial reports of Status-6 were not confirmed, but it has now been confirmed that weapon is real and capable.

-Hypersonic Glide Vehicles (HGVs) are capable of containing nuclear warheads, and therefore could be used in strikes against nuclear assets.
+Hypersonic glide vehicles (HGVs) are capable of containing nuclear warheads, and therefore could be used in strikes against nuclear assets.
 HGVs were developed to be lightweight, to travel at faster speeds, and to travel in the atmosphere.
-The difference between ICBMs and HGVs is that HGVs are designed to be powered by the oxygen in the atmosphere, while ICBMs have fuel on board; the fuel on board is heavy.
+The difference between ICBMs and HGVs is that HGVs are designed to be powered by the oxygen in the atmosphere, while ICBMs have to carry an oxidant on board (which makes them heavy).
 Their ability to attack fast over long distance and hide from radars enables this technology to have the potential to be used as nuclear weapons.